 - a.
 Clearly establish the minimum necessary "shall" requirements to prevent HTHA equipment failures using a format such as that used in ANSI/AIHA Z10-2012, Occupational Health and Safety Management Systems; - b.
 Require the use of inherently safer materials to the greatest extent feasible; - c.
 Require verification of actual operating conditions to confirm that material of construction selection prevents HTHA equipment failure; and - d.
-Prohibit the use of carbon steel above 400 °F in applications where HTHA could occur.
+Prohibit the use of carbon steel in processes that operate above 400 °F and greater than 50 psia hydrogen partial pressure.